-The essential feature of this enforcement strategy is that it requires no action by EPA (e.g., no issuance of a certificate or permit) before a manufacturer may proceed to market his product, s if his products conform to the noise emission standards.
+The essential feature of this enforcement strategy is that it requires no action by EPA (e.g., no issuance of a certificate or permit) before a manufacturer may proceed to market his product, if his products conform to the noise emission standards.
 The plan requires a manufacturer to do a minimal amount of testing and provides mechanisms by which EPA can monitor or remedy non-compliance with standards.
 The strategy seeks to maximize deterrence to the production of non-complying products while minimizing Federal involvement.
-Moreover, the level of EPA enforcement resource commitment can change in response to perceived levels of compliance/non-compliance without restructuring or reissuing regulations.
+Moreover, the levei of EPA enforcement resource commitment can change in response to perceived levels of compliance/non-compliance without restructuring or reissuing regulations.

-A very important feature of the Federal enforcement program is the EPA Noise Enforcement Facility (which is located outside of Sandusky, Ohio) The ability of EPA to perform tests using the regulatory measurement methodology is an indispensable part of the enforcement strategy.
-Without that ability, the Agency is left in the position of depending on the effort of others to interpret the performance standard.
+A very important feature of the Federal enforcement program is the EPA Noise Enforcement Facility (which is located outside of Sandusky, Ohio).
+The ability of EPA to perform tests using the regulatory measurement methodology is an indispensable part of the enforcement strategy.
+Without that ability, the Agency is left in the position of depending on the efforts of others to interpret the performance standard.
 It is not essential for the Agency to conduct all emission testing.
-However, some Federal testing the Noise Enforcement Facility will permit EPA to monitor and reassess an and an an an and an a state of the baseline technology and enforcement measurement methodology.
+However, some Federal testing by the Noise Enforcement Facility will permit EPA to monitor and reassess baseline technology and enforcement measurement methodology.
 The product manufacturer should be required to perform the bulk of the compliance testing.
 However, testing upon which the ultimate determination of compliance will be based must be conducted by the Agency.